ogghst/grownode/docs/index.md

 <img src="img/first_steps.jpg">
 </p>

-After first attempts, (almost) working projects, (many) dead plants and (some) successful harvesting, I've immediately found the limits in this methodology:
+After some attempts, (almost) working projects, (many) dead plants and (some) successful harvesting, I've immediately found the limits in this methodology:

 - Every time I needed to change the behavior of one component or the logic, or add a new sensor, the entire project had to be revised
 - The board has the need to interact with user, to inform over the system status (eg. temperature, water level), to ask for help (eg. board offline, no water)